gmlewis/go-reticulum/ASIC-Plans.md

-  where the device's RNS identity replaces the vendor account, the owner's hub replaces the vendor cloud, and a five-block family (Node / Leaf / Eye / View / **Communicator**) covers doorbells, security, sensors, lighting, weather, and **handheld pocket chat hubs (`gorrcd` on ESP32-C5)** — all speaking stock Reticulum, all owner-owned by construction.
+  where the device's RNS identity replaces the vendor account, the owner's hub replaces the vendor cloud, and a five-block family (Node / Leaf / Eye / View / **Communicator**) covers doorbells, security, sensors, lighting, weather, and **handheld pocket chat hubs & sovereign survival companions (The Traveler's Lifesaver: ESP32-C5 + SX1262 LoRa + GNSS + Wi-Fi 6 Captive Portal)** — all speaking stock Reticulum, all owner-owned by construction.
 Built-in dual-band Wi-Fi 6 (2.4 & 5 GHz) and BLE on the ESP32-C5 provide clean, congestion-free local AP connectivity and low-energy telemetry, while BLE reaches the Go port CGo-free as an external SPI/UART interface device (the RNode trick, applied to a second radio).
+- **The Traveler's Lifesaver & `/whereami` (§6.9, §6.10, §6.11)**: By compiling the 30+
+  `gobot` field tools (wilderness first aid `med`, repeater finder `tower near`, solar ephemeris `sun`, Plus Codes `olc`) into local in-process firmware, an inexpensive (~$21 BOM) sealed puck transforms any traveler's smartphone into a life-saving off-grid terminal via a Wi-Fi 6 SoftAP without requiring an app store, internet, or predatory monthly satellite subscriptions ($15–$65/mo).
+The GNSS subsystem provides real-time `/whereami` Plus Codes (`849VCWC8+R9`), Maidenhead grids, and signs automatic SOS beacons over LoRa, while the SpinalHDL crypto ASIC offloads burst crypto to extend battery life across multi-day survival operations.
 - And if the accelerator ever lands on the same die as the CPU (section 7), both repos are firmware-portable with no dependency debt and no cgo: the enabling work is a storage VFS layer (the ~320 `os.*`